 Is it possible to stick the tape on hair?

-It is advisable to shave off excessive hair because this will prevent any folliculitis or small wounds.
+It is advisable to shave off excessive hair, because this will prevent any folliculitis or small wounds occurring.

 Is it possible to tape over damaged skin?

-The tape is not sterile and may therefore not be used on damaged skin.
+The tape is not sterile and should not be used on damaged skin.
 Tape can be placed around a wound to promote healing.

-The skin must be intact and firm enough to withstand pressure for taping; if scars and suchlike are to be taped, the wound must have healed over with skin.
+The skin must be intact and firm enough to withstand pressure from taping; if scars and suchlike are to be taped, the wound must have healed over with skin.